 TOP

-Château Pichon-Lalande: The Miailhe Era
+Château Pichon Comtesse: The Miailhe Era

 Following the death of Édouard Miailhe in 1959 this rather grand collection of properties was distributed amongst the Miailhe descendants.
-Thus in 1960 the Miailhe portion of the estate came to William-Alain Miailhe, who also took on the direction of the estate His main contribution was an expansion of the vineyard, from the 40 hectares Édouard Miailhe had left behind, to more than 50 hectares.
+Thus in 1960 the Miailhe portion of Pichon Comtesse came to William-Alain Miailhe (born 1931), the son of Édouard Miailhe and Victoria Desbarats de Burke (1902 – 1999), and he took on the direction of the estate.
+His main contribution was an expansion of the vineyard, from the 40 hectares Édouard Miailhe had left behind, to more than 50 hectares.
 He resigned in 1972 following what can only be described as irreconcilable differences with some of the minor shareholders controlling the other 45%, some of whom wanted to sell.
-After his departure, from 1975 to 1978 the estate was managed by Michel Delon of Château Léoville-Las-Cases.
-He added another 5 hectares to the vineyard, so that it grew to 62 hectares.
-It was only in 1978 that the estate passed to Édouard Miailhe’s youngest daughter, May-Eliane.

 Please log in to continue reading: